CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-04-17-Presentation.md

  * A presentation on the Cochise Linux User Group was conducted by Rex Bouwense for the volunteer staff of the Warrior Healing Center on 17 April 2025 at 1200 in the Warrior Healing Center’s main conference room.
  * There were 20 attendees.
- * Areas briefed were:
-	* History of the Cochise Linux User Group
-	* Mission/Goals
-	* Activities/Events
-	* What the Group does for the Warrior Healing Center
+ * Areas briefed were:  History of the Cochise Linux User Group, Mission/Goals, Activities/Events, What the Group does for the Warrior Healing Center.
  * A link to the slides used for the presentation can be found on our website, https://cochiselinuxusergroup.org

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/rsv_clug_presentation_whc.jpg)